zstoebs/Daily-Coding-Problem/README.md

 - 8/21/19: Given a list of integers and a number K, return which contiguous elements of the list sum to K.

+- 8/22/19: Given a string and a set of characters, return the shortest substring containing all the characters in the set.